-The GPS 25 sensor board will select the optimal navigation mode (2D or 3D) based on available satellites and geometry considerations.
-When navigating in the 2D mode the board set utilizes the last computed altitude or the last altitude supplied by the host system, whichever is newer.
+When navigating in the 2D mode (either exclusive or automatic), the board set utilizes the last computed altitude or the last altitude supplied by the host system, whichever is newer.
 The host system must ensure that the altitude used for 2D navigation is accurate since the resulting position error may be as large as the altitude error.
-See Section 4 for information altitude initialization.
+See Section 4 for more information on altitude control.